 What will work for me?

-Victor Chang and Garvan are just two of the XYZ professional labs using LabArchives.
+Victor Chang and Garvan are just two of many professional labs using LabArchives.
 At both institutions their labs and individual researchers have found notebook structures, tools, and workflows that suit their needs.
 This can take a bit of trial and error.
 Luckily the LabArchives team is here to guide your lab in that process through demonstrations, tips and tricks, and our excellent Support team.
 By showcasing labs like Garvan and Victor Chang we hope that other users can gain a wider view of how the tool can be used to maximize research potential.
 If you are already using LabArchives or thinking about using LabArchives gives us a buzz, send us an email, message us on Facebook, whatever suits your fancy and we’ll be happy to talk through your research style, needs, and goals to help you implement the tool in a way that activates and amplifies the work you are already doing.